Habitual Residence & Right to Reside

 Top of page

-Granted pre-settled status?
+Granted settled or pre-settled status?

 Top of page